 Most of the hotels and bed & breakfasts offered me between 5% and 15% off.
 And while it doesn’t seem like much, a small discount is better than none!
 Plus, February is part of Panama’s high-season, so I wasn’t expecting any earth-shattering deals.
 Because lots of places were already fully booked.

-But we were able to offset some of the hotel costs using my husband’s Barclaycard Arrival miles from his Barclaycard Arrival Plus card.
+But we were able to offset some of the hotel costs using my husband’s Barclaycard Arrival miles from his Barclaycard Arrival Plus World Elite Mastercard.
 And I was able to book a night at the Crowne Plaza Panama Airport using IHG points + cash.

 Although it wasn’t the best value for my IHG points, the booking fulfilled one of my IHG Accelerate promotion requirements.
 So I was happy!

 My biggest tip (and favorite strategy!) for being able to swing last-minute trips is to collect flexible points, like Chase Ultimate Rewards, Starwood, AMEX Membership Rewards, or Citi ThankYou points.
 Because they give you lots of options!